anj1525/anj1525/README.md

 - 👋 Hi, I’m @anj1525
 - 👀 I’m interested in diversifying my computer science knowledge by teaching myself more languages
 - 🌱 I’m currently learning at York Univerity
-- 💞️ I’m looking to collaborate on more HTML and CSS projects
+- 💞️ I’m looking to collaborate on projects that will help me gain experience
 - 📫 If you would like to connect email me at anjanisharm@outlook.com